codacy/codacy-eslint/docs/description/ember_no-array-prototype-extensions.md

 - Use lodash helper functions instead of `.uniqBy()`, `.sortBy()` in Ember modules
 - Use immutable update style with `@tracked` properties or `TrackedArray` from `tracked-built-ins` instead of `.pushObject`, `removeObject` in Ember modules

-Note: this rule is not in the `recommended` configuration because of the risk of false positives.

 ## Rule Details

 This rule will disallow method calls that match any of the forbidden `Array` prototype extension method names.

+The rule autofixes all [EmberArray](https://api.emberjs.com/ember/release/classes/EmberArray) functions.
+It does not autofix the mutation functions from [MutableArray](https://api.emberjs.com/ember/release/classes/MutableArray) or `firstObject` / `lastObject`, as these involve reactivity/observability and may require a more involved change to convert to `@tracked` or `TrackedArray`.

-Note that to reduce false positives, the rule ignores some common known-non-array classes/objects whose functions overlap with the array extension function names:
+To reduce false positives, the rule ignores some common known-non-array classes/objects whose functions overlap with the array extension function names:

 - `Set.clear()`
 - `Map.clear()`